 - Adults with a history of child abuse are more likely to abuse their own children

 CASA Nashville, however, does not step back from the challenges facing too many children in our community.
 We stand up and speak for victims, who through no fault of their own, are caught in the system.
 Every day, CASA works to reduce the amount of time children spend in foster care and to facilitate rapid placement in safe, permanent homes.
-Our volunteers put in an estimated 27,000 hours of service to enact upon CASA’s mission.

 Does it work?